Tim Wilson (Australian politician): Freedom of speech and human rights

-Wilson is an advocate of almost all speech to be able to be expressed in public.
+Wilson is an advocate of almost all speech being able to be expressed in public.

 He also argued against plain package cigarettes as an attack on the property rights of the cigarette companies, and was against the anti-bikie laws in Queensland, that aimed to hamper the criminal activities of several motorcycle gangs.

 However, he supported the right of the public broadcaster SBS to dismiss a sports reporter who had expressed views critical of Anzac Day.

 18C of the Racial Discrimination Act

 During his time in the IPA, he pushed to repeal Section 18C of the Racial Discrimination Act which outlaws offensive behavior because of "race, colour or national or ethnic origin".
 When testifying before the senate committee he was unsure if freedom from discrimination should exist, and that he was defending the human rights of minorities to express their opinions.
 Wilson called the laws "democratically dangerous".

 During the term of his appointment he supported the Abbott government's attempted changes to Section 18C of the 1975 Racial Discrimination Act.
 Wilson argued that 18C was ineffective in preventing racial discrimination and instead asserted civil codes of conducts imposed by employers, industry and community groups would bring cultural change.
 In one instance, when questioned if he accepted that any person had the right to use racial slurs including the word "nigger" he replied "I won't say it, but that's right", while adding that "even petty and casual racism is unacceptable".

-Wilson argued that under the existing laws it would create severe limits on what could be said in the public sphere, for example, he claimed that a magazine such as Charlie Hebdo would not be able to be published in Australia without censorship.
+Wilson argued that under the existing laws, it would create severe limits on what could be said in the public sphere, for example, he claimed that a magazine such as Charlie Hebdo would not be able to be published in Australia without censorship.
 However the Executive Council of Australian Jewry called Wilson's arguments "wrong" and "hysterical nonsense".

 Franking credits

-When Scott Morrison ascended to the prime ministership he appointed Wilson as Chair of the House of Representatives Standing Committee on Economics.
+When Scott Morrison ascended to the prime ministership, he appointed Wilson as Chair of the House of Representatives Standing Committee on Economics.
 Under Wilson's tenure, the Committee launched an inquiry into Labor's election promise, the proposed changes to refundable franking credits, holding a series of public hearings around the country.
 Wilson argued that Labor's policy constituted a "retiree tax" that would damage the savings and superannuation balances of up to one million retirees.
 Opponents of the hearings saw the process as a series of sham hearings aimed at advancing the Coalition's agenda.

 It was later revealed that the inquiry had a number of legal and procedural issues that were directly linked back to Wilson.